agentmodels/agentmodels.org/chapters/5c-joint-inference.md

 This example compares a model that assumes an optimal agent (and just infers their preferences and softmax noise) to a model that also allows for sub-optimal, time-inconsistent agents.
 Before making a direct comparison, we demonstrate that we can infer the preferences of time-inconsistent agents from observations of their behavior.

 #### Assume discounting, infer "Naive" or "Sophisticated"
 First we condition on the path where the agent moves to Donut North.
-We call this the `naive` path because it is distinctive to the Naive hyperbolic discounter:
+We call this the Naive path because it is distinctive to the Naive hyperbolic discounter (tempted by Donut North on the way to Veg):

 ~~~~
 // draw_naive_path
 var world = makeRestaurantChoiceMDP();
+var observedStateAction = restaurantNameToObservationTime11['naive'];
+print('Observations loaded from library function: \n'
+       + JSON.stringify(observedStateAction) + ' \n');

-var path = map(first,restaurantNameToObservationTime11['naive']);
+var path = map(first,observedStateAction);
 GridWorld.draw(world, {trajectory:path});
 ~~~~